choman/pimp_your_cli/pyc.md

 ## Word Docs/Resumes

-creat word docs and resumes usin your favorite text editors (vi/emacs/nano)
+Create word docs and resumes usin your favorite text editors (vi/emacs/nano)

 - a bit of markdown